-The validity of the HiPKI RCA self-signed certificates shall be considered and covered the expiry dates of all certificates signed with the private keys corresponding to the public key of the self-signed certificates.
+The validity of the HiPKI RCA self-signed certificate shall cover the expiry dates of all certificates signed with the private key corresponding to the public key of the HiPKI RCA self-signed certificate.

-The validity of self-issued certificates cross-signed with old or new HiPKI RCA keys shall extend until self-signed certificate issued with the old HiPKI RCA key expire.
+The validity of HiPKI RCA self-issued certificates cross-signed with old and new HiPKI RCA keys shall extend until the HiPKI RCA self-signed certificate issued with the old HiPKI RCA key expired.

 6.3.2.2.
-Subordinate CA and Cross-Certified CA Certificate Operational Periods and Key Usage Periods
+Subordinate CA and Cross-Certified CA Certificate Operational Periods and Key Usage Periods operational period of 20 years.

-The public keys and private keys of subordinate CAs and cross-certified CAs have the key size of RSA 4096 bit and the maximum operational period of 20 years.
 The maximum usage period of using private keys to issue subscriber certificates is 10 years, but the usage period of using private keys to issue CRLs, OCSP responder certificates or OCSP responses is not subject to these restrictions.